Barcelona

 Intro

-In Barcelona, luxury plays out between two eras: the 1900 modernist facades and the design rooftops that dominate the port.
-We tested the promise of the Passeig de Gràcia palaces, checked the views from the Vell Marina terraces, timed the transfers from El Prat.
+In Barcelona, luxury plays out between two eras: the modernist facades of 1900 and the designer rooftops that dominate the port.
+We’ve tested the promise of the palaces on Passeig de Gràcia, checked the views from the terraces of Vell Marina, timed the transfers from El Prat.
 Here are the 10 addresses that really deliver.

 The selection